medic/cht-docs/content/en/apps/tutorials/application-tests.md

 Contact summary consists of visible components such as [cards](https://docs.communityhealthtoolkit.org/apps/reference/contact-page/#condition-cards), [fields](https://docs.communityhealthtoolkit.org/apps/reference/contact-page/#contact-summary) and a hidden component: [context](https://docs.communityhealthtoolkit.org/apps/reference/contact-page/#care-guides).
 All these can be tested with the test harness.

-We use [harness.getContactSummary()](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#getContactSummary) method to get the [ContactSummary ](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/global.html#ContactSummary)object, which has these properties: fields, cards, and context.
+We use [harness.getContactSummary()](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#getContactSummary) method to get the [ContactSummary ](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/global.html#ContactSummary)object, which has these properties: `fields`, `cards`, and `context`.

 To test the contact summary fields added in the [previous tutorial]({{< ref "apps/tutorials/contact-summary#3-export-fields" >}}), we can use the following test case: